DigiScore/digiscore.github.io/pages/wolff1.md

 ## About the experiment

 _Wolff1_ is a digital score.
-It is a realisation of Christian Wolff’s famous composition _For 1,2 or 3 Players_ (1964) conceptualized as an interactive robot.
+It is a realisation of Christian Wolff’s famous composition _For 1, 2 or 3 Players_ (1964)
+conceptualized as an interactive robot.
 The robot is embedded with AI that has been trained on Wolff’s original score and will work with you in realtime to realise the music.

-You are being asked to prepare, rehearse, and perform Wolff1 as part of an experiment to study the extent to which digital scores communicate musical ideas.
+You are being asked to prepare, rehearse, and perform _Wolff1_ as part of an experiment to study the extent to which digital scores communicate musical ideas.
 Below you will find a range of resources that will help you prepare for this experiment.
+This experiment will be conducted on a piano for all participants.

 ### **Actions to do**: